Joe Theismann: College career

-At Notre Dame, Theismann became the starting quarterback in his sophomore year, after Terry Hanratty was injured late in the season.
+At Notre Dame, Theismann became the starting quarterback in his sophomore year after Terry Hanratty was injured late in the season.

 In the three remaining games in the regular season, he led the Irish to two wins and a tie.
 In 1969, Theismann led the Irish to a number five ranking, but lost to the University of Texas in the 1970 Cotton Bowl Classic, 21–17.
 The next year, the Irish had a 10–1 record, a number two ranking, and won against Texas in the 1971 Cotton Bowl Classic, 24–11.

-That year, Theismann was an All-American and an Academic All-American, and was in contention for the Heisman Trophy.
-Theismann, whose last name was actually pronounced THEES-man, recounted in 2007 that it was Notre Dame publicity man Roger Valdiserri who insisted that he change the pronunciation of his name to rhyme with "Heisman", but he finished second to Jim Plunkett of Stanford University.
+That year, Theismann was an All-American and an Academic All-American and was in contention for the Heisman Trophy, but he finished second to Jim Plunkett of Stanford University.
+Theismann, whose last name was actually pronounced THEES-mann, later recalled that Notre Dame Sports Information Director Roger Valdiserri insisted that he change the pronunciation of his name to rhyme with "Heisman", although in the process, Theismann learned from his grandmother that the original pronunciation of his last name was TICE-mann.

 Theismann set school records for passing yards in a season (2,429) and touchdowns in a season (16).
-He also set a school record for passing yards in a game (526) and completions in a game (33) while playing against the University of Southern California in a torrential downpour in 1970, which they lost 38–28.
+He also set a school record for passing yards in a game (526) and completions in a game (33) while playing against the University of Southern California in a torrential downpour in 1970, which the Irish lost 38–28.
 As a starting quarterback, Theismann compiled a 20–3–2 record while throwing for 4,411 yards and 31 touchdowns.
 His 4,411 passing yards rank fifth on Notre Dame's career passing list.

 Theismann was inducted into the College Football Hall of Fame in 2003.
 He was the eighth Notre Dame quarterback enshrined into the hall, joining former Heisman Trophy winners Angelo Bertelli, John Lujack, and Paul Hornung.